-- Inst. f.
-Computer Science, Johannes Gutenberg Universität Mainz, Germany - $^{\rm 3}$ Chemical Food Safety Group, Nestlé Research Center, Lausanne, Switzerland characterization is increasingly questioned on both scientific and ethical grounds.
-In addition, 17 it appears obvious that from a resource perspective, the capacity of standard toxicology to 18 address the safety of thousands of untested chemicals (Fowler, Savage, and Mendez 2011) to which human may be exposed is very limited.
-It has also been recognized that getting rapid insight on toxicity of chemicals in case of emergency safety incidents or for early prioritization 21 in research and development (safety by design) is a big challenge mainly because of the time and cost constraints associated with the generation of relevant animal data.
+Relying on standard animal toxicological testing for chemical hazard identification and characterization is increasingly questioned on both scientific and ethical grounds.
+In 19 addition, it appears obvious that from a resource perspective, the capacity of standard toxicology to address the safety of thousands of untested chemicals (Fowler, Savage, and 21 Mendez 2011) to which human may be exposed is very limited.
+It has also been recognized that getting rapid insight on toxicity of chemicals in case of emergency safety incidents or for early prioritization in research and development (safety by design) is a big challenge mainly because of the time and cost constraints associated with the generation of relevant animal data.
 In this context, alternative approaches to obtain timely and fit-for-purpose toxicological information are being developed.
-Amongst others, non-testing, structure-activity based in silico toxicology methods (also called computational toxicology) are considered highly promising.
-Importantly, they are raising more and more interests and getting increased acceptance in various regulatory (e.g. (ECHA 2008, EFSA (2016), EFSA (2014), Health Canada (2016), OECD (2015))) and industrial (e.g. (Stanton and Krusezewski 2016, Lo Piparo et al. (2011))) frameworks.
+Amongst others in silico toxicology methods are considered highly promising.
+Importantly, they are raising more and more interests and getting increased acceptance in various regulatory (e.g. (ECHA 2008, EFSA (2016), EFSA (2014), Health Canada (2016), OECD (2015))) and industrial (e.g. (Stanton and Krusezewski 2016, Lo Piparo et al. (2011)) frameworks.
 For a long time already, computational methods have been an integral part of pharmaceutical discovery pipelines, while in chemical food safety their actual potentials emerged only recently (Lo Piparo et al. 2011).
-In this later field, an application considered critical is in the establishment of levels of safety concern in order to rapidly and efficiently manage toxicologically uncharacterized chemicals identified in food.
-This requires a risk-based approach to benchmark exposure with a quantitative value of toxicity relevant for risk assessment (Schilter et al. 2014).
-Since most of the time chemical food safety deals with life-37 long exposures to relatively low levels of chemicals, and because long-term toxicity studies are often the most sensitive in food toxicology databases, predicting chronic toxicity is of
+In this field, an application considered critical is in the establishment of levels of safety concern in order to rapidly and efficiently manage toxicologically uncharacterized chemicals identified in food.
+This requires a risk-based approach to benchmark exposure with a quantitative value of toxicity relevant for risk 37 assessment (Schilter et al. 2014).
+Since chronic studies have the highest power (more animals per group and more endpoints than other studies) and because long-term toxicity studies are often the most sensitive in food toxicology databases, predicting chronic toxicity is of prime importance.
+Up to now, read-across and Quantitative Structure Activity Relationships (QSAR) have been the most used in silico approaches to obtain quantitative predictions of chronic toxicity.